(From Deep Listening to Organisational Learning)

 It enables individuals and groups to:

-• engage with multiple perspectives.
+- Engage with multiple perspectives.

 Through practices such as co-sensing and deep dialogue, participants develop:

-a transformation in how people relate to each other and the system.
+The result is not simply better decisions, but a transformation in how people relate to one another and to the entire system.

 This makes Theory U particularly suited to:

-• complex, systemic challenges
+- complex, systemic challenges

-• highly polarised environments
+- highly polarised environments

-• situations requiring mindset shift.
+- situations requiring a mindset shift.

 However:

-• requires skilled facilitation.
+- requires skilled facilitation,

 Stakeholder Engagement Protocol — Structuring Participation